adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 28/9/20

+* Disappointing when you see that some academic researchers do not release even a bare-bones working code for their papers.
+Not even the older papers!

 ## 27/9/20

 * Read [this paper](https://arxiv.org/abs/1807.00595) that combines logic programming with explainability.